 The rest of the country is mostly coastal plain or lowland.
 The border with Guatemala near the main town of San Ignacio is only slightly elevated at 250 feet (76 meters) above sea level.

 The coastline is dominated by mangroves and swamp, so don’t imagine all this Caribbean coast as secluded beach.
-It would take a lot of time and effort to make this jungle into a beach (that’s assuming you get permission to do that).
+It would take a lot of time and effort to make this jungle into a beach.
+(That’s assuming you get permission to do that.)

 Road Map Of Belize

-The dark red lines are the highways—they are the only paved roads in the country outside of cities.
+The dark red lines are the highways.
+They are the only paved roads in the country outside of cities.
 Everything else is a dirt, rock, or potholed road that takes a long time to drive and takes a toll on your suspension and tires.

 I live in Santa Familia, a small town between San Ignacio and Spanish Lookout.
 It’s a great place to live, but I am never in a hurry—I can’t be.
 And my town is only 7 miles from anything else in either direction… if you get any further off the beaten path, you’ll need more patience than I have.

 Belize has only 350,000 people in an area the size of Massachusetts.
-I just came back from a week vacation in El Salvador, which is almost exactly the same size and has a population of almost 6.5 million… there were still a lot of wide-open spaces there.
+I just came back from a week vacation in El Salvador, which is almost the same size and has a population of almost 6.5 million… there were still a lot of wide-open spaces there.

 For most, trips to Belize start at the international airport, which sits just north of Belize City in Ladyville.
-It is just over an hour’s drive north to Orange Walk Town and then just under an hour to continue north to Corozal Town.
+It’s just over an hour’s drive north to Orange Walk Town and then just under an hour to continue north to Corozal Town.

 The third drive spur is to take the Western Highway all the way near the Guatemala border.
-This takes you through the capitol of Belmopan, just over an hour from the airport.
-Belmopan is growing, but, for my money, I just don’t understand the appeal.
+This takes you through the capital of Belmopan, just over an hour from the airport.
+Belmopan is growing, but I don’t understand the appeal.

 Mountains?
-Yep, you can do that.
+Yup, you can have that.
 Walk to snorkeling?
 Probably need to look at the Cayes.
 River and farmland?
 Just about anywhere you look.
 Placencia is probably the only touristy spot on the mainland.
-Good neighbors and new friends?
-Everywhere!